We'll let you in on a little secret that "they" don't want you to know: College is expensive!

 7. A High-End Laptop

 Our unscientific estimate shows that 99% of all college students use their laptop for little more than word processing, Wikipedia-ing, and watching YouTube.
 These kids don't need eight cores of processing power to put words onto the screen.
+In fact, most kids can get by with models that cost less than $500.

 9. An External Hard Drive

 Cloud storage is free and plentiful.
 Just by signing up for Google Drive and Microsoft OneDrive alone, your student can have access to 30GB of free cloud storage!
 Add in Dropbox, Amazon Cloud Drive, Apple iCloud, and a host of smaller services, and you're pushing almost 100GB of storage for free.
-And it can't be stolen or lost or broken, either.
+And it can't be stolen or broken, either.

 10. An Apple iPhone